 The University of Stirling has excellent connections with many partners, both local and international.
 The University thrives on working with all types of sectors, and our researchers have many diverse types of roles to play in the work carried out with external organisations.

-To find out more about how the University can help to meet the objectives of your organisation, contact the Research & Enterprise Office, where your needs will be assessed and matched to experts who will be able to work with you.
+To find out more about how the University can help to meet the objectives of your organisation, contact Research & Innovation Services, where your needs will be assessed and matched to experts who will be able to work with you.

 Researchers at the University of Stirling have a long track record of working with Industry and the private sector frequently uses, participates in, and contributes to our research programmes This collaboration can take many forms, from short-term research or consultancy work through to in-depth projects, all of which are of mutual benefit to both Industry and the University.